junxit/us-congress-bills-119/metadata.md

 - 2025-01-21 — Mr. Westerman moved to suspend the rules and pass the bill, as amended.
 - 2025-01-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 19). (text: CR H238-239)
 - 2025-01-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 19). (text: CR H238-239)
+- 2025-01-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.